Worlds apart: Hong Kong’s great art divide

 “I make art because I like it,” he says.

-“Whether it makes me successful or not, it doesn’t matter.” — AFP
+“Whether it makes me successful or not, it doesn't matter.”
+Mural artist Jackie Chung, 36, who works under the name 'Pinkhead,' paints during an interview. — AFP-Relaxnews